AdobeDocs/marketo.en/help/sky/navigating-program-schedule-view.md

 ## Find the Schedule View

 Select your program from the tree.
-Under the Details tab, click Schedule.
+Under the [!UICONTROL Details] tab, click [!UICONTROL Schedule].

    ![Image One](/help/sky/assets/program-schedule-view/navigating-program-schedule-view/navigating-program-schedule-view-1.png)